 The Z3 Play’s main design differences come down to its new, mostly glass body and sleeker profile.
 As with most smartphones nowadays, the Z3 Play has a glass front and back, with a metal frame wrapping around the sides.
 The construction is sturdy and feels great, but it doesn’t stand out much.

-The Z3 Play is also thinner than last year’s model, which comes at the expense of the headphone jack.
-This may not be a surprising move in 2018, but the headphone jack was a big part of the appeal the Z Play series, considering the Z flagships didn’t have it.
-Motorola included a 3.5mm-to-USB type-C adapter in the box, but it’s still an unfortunate loss.
+The Z3 Play is also thinner than its predecessor, but comes at the expense of the headphone jack.
+This may not be a surprising move anymore, but the headphone jack was a big part of the appeal of the Z Play series, considering the Z flagships didn’t have it.
+Motorola included a 3.5mm-to-USB-C adapter in the box, but it’s still an unfortunate loss.

 Side-mounted fingerprint sensors aren't very common but they definitely should be.